 - If your friend is impaired, don't get in the car.
 Speak up!
-Tell him or her not to drive. - Tell your friend you don't feel comfortable. - Tell your friend it's too risky. - Remind your friend of the facts. - If your friend is already driving, ask him to pull over. - Offer an alternative. - Offer to drive if you have a license and you're not impaired. - Call your parents for a ride-they would rather see you safe. - Call a taxi or ask another friend for a ride. - If your friend gets mad, he or she will get over it.
-If he or she doesn't, ask yourself if you want friends who could hurt you.
+Tell your friend not to drive. - Tell your friend you don't feel comfortable. - Tell your friend it's too risky. - · Remind your friend of the facts. - If your friend is already driving, ask them to pull over. - Offer an alternative. - Offer to drive if you have a license and you're not impaired. - Call your parents for a ride-they would rather see you safe. - Call a taxi/Uber/Lyft or ask another friend for a ride. - If your friend gets mad, they will get over it.
+If they don't, ask yourself if you want friends who could hurt you.